Towards Sustainable Business

 Life Cycle Assessment

 We want to be transparent regarding our product’s carbon footprint.
-By 2024 all our new products will have a Life Cycle Assessment - LCA.
-It will illustrate how much CO2 each product emits from materials to production and transport.
+By 2024 we will introduce Life Cycle Assessments (LCA) for selected products in our range.
+It will illustrate how much greenhouse gas each product emits from materials to production and transport.
 It gives our customers the chance to make an informed choice when they buy our furniture.

 Sustainable design & manufacturing

 We need to start thinking sustainability into our design and production.
 To kickstart this process we will make a ‘showcase’ on sustainable innovation.
 It will be a piece of furniture where sustainability is designed into the product and thought into every step.
 Sometimes the only way to start thinking differently is to set the bar high and learn as you go.
 We acknowledge that there is no such thing as a 100% sustainable product, but we need to make it as sustainable as possible.
 We will no doubt do some valuable lessons and create a basis for future products.